Nisg̱aʼa Museum: Exhibits

 Most of the artifacts are displayed in the open with only the most delicate or valuable behind glass, all secured by motion sensors.
 Included in the displays are four house poles (totem poles), representing the four Nisg̱aʾa clans, that were carved specifically for the museum.

 Future exhibits are planned to show both natural history and recent history of the Nisg̱aʾa people, including the struggle for the return of traditional lands and evolution into the self-governing Nisg̱aʾa Nation.
 Future additions are intended to include a variety of media including an audio guide, audio/visual presentation, museum book, a searchable database, archival software systems, a library and teaching centre, and a gift shop for Nisg̱aʾa art and artists.

+The Ni'isjoohl totem pole is a 31 ft tall hand carved totem pole.
+The pole was commissioned by the House of Ni’isjoohl in the 19th century to honor Ts'wawit, a Nisg̱aʼa warrior who had died in battle.
+During the summer of 1929, the pole was taken without permission by Marius Barbeau and sent to the Royal Scottish Museum.
+On September 29, 2023, the pole formally returned to the Nisg̱aʼa people and will be housed in the museum.

 Facilities

 Planning for the museum began in the 1990s and funding was allocated as part of the treaty settlement.
 In September 2010 a formal repatriation ceremony welcomed the return of the artifacts to the Nisg̱aʾa, which were delivered with Royal Canadian Mounted Police escort.
 The $14 million facility opened on May 11, 2011, the 11th anniversary of the signing of the Nisga'a Treaty.

 The architecture emulates traditional Nisg̱aʾa forms: the floor plan a feast bowl, the cross section a traditional longhouse, and the roof a canoe.
 The canoe form and its siting on a gravel amphitheater, evoking images of a beach, are also references to the motto for the Nisga'a Treaty signing: “our canoe has landed.”.

 The facility has the only Class A climate-controlled gallery space in British Columbia's northwest (as of 2014) and has state of the art security.